AlexGustafsson/quickterm/README.md

   --wait-for-exit         Whether or not to wait for the command to exit before presenting the view --dump                  Dump the command configuration as JSON.
 Will be used if the command is to be ran --no-bash-profile       Don't source `~/.bash_profile` before executing the command.
 Applicable only when using Bash as shell
+  --delay-after-exit <delay-after-exit>
+                          The number of seconds to wait after exit before closing the notification.
+Not used if keep is true (default: 3.0)
   -h, --help              Show help information.
 ```